ibbles/LearningUnreal/Procedural Content Generation PCG.md

 Filtering is done with the Density Filter node.
 It has a range of density values and a toggle for either accepting or rejecting points within that range.

+## Attributes / Metadata

+A point has a set of optional data, called attributes or metadata.
+A PCG graph that transform points must take care to always propagate the attributes or else they are lost.
+The Copy Point has a Copy Metadata boolean input.
+(
+How does one propagate attributes in general?
+Does the Transform Point node copy the attributes?
+)

+For example, a point can carry a [[Material]] and a [[Static Mesh]].

+To add an attribute to a set of points you need a PCG Point Data.
+(Not sure what that is yet, or how to get one.)
+The Mutable Metadata node will give you the metadata for the point data.
+The metadata contains the attributes.
+The Create (Vector|String|...)
+Attribute node will create a new attribute of type Vector.
+This can be done from the Execute With Context of a _Blueprint Extension_, before calling Iteration Loop to actually populate the newly created attributes.
+In Iteration Loop Body use Set (Vector|String|...)
+Attribute to set the attribute for a particular particle.

 # Point Samplers